associatedpress/datakit-core/docs/developers.rst

     $ datakit data:push
     $ datakit data:pull

-The cliff documentation details how to use `entry points`_ in a plugin, and contains a `demo app <http://docs.openstack.org/developer/cliff/demoapp.html>`_ for a simple plugin.
+The Cliff_ documentation details how to use `entry points`_ in a plugin, and contains a `demo app <http://docs.openstack.org/developer/cliff/demoapp.html>`_ for a simple plugin.

 You can also check out our :ref:`example-plugin` below for the basics of wiring up a plugin.